gruntwork-io/boilerplate/README.md

   - name: Title

   - name: WelcomeText
-    prompt: Enter the welcome text for the website
+    description: Enter the welcome text for the website

   - name: ShowLogo
-    prompt: Should the webiste show the logo (true or false)?
+    description: Should the website show the logo?
+    type: bool
     default: true

 ```

 This file defines 3 variables: `Title`, `WelcomeText`, and `ShowLogo`.
 When you run Boilerplate, it will prompt
-the user (with the specified `prompt`, if specified) for each one.
+the user for each one.

 Next, create an `index.html` in the `website-boilerplate` folder that uses these variables using [Go
 Template](https://golang.org/pkg/text/template) syntax: